Yoti app and Post Office Easy ID privacy notice

 When you contact us through the app, the message automatically includes the Request ID and the last 20-40 actions.
 When you email us from help screens we ask you if you want to include the server log information.

 We also use Crashlytics which sends us information automatically when the app crashes or has other issues.
 Crashlytics create a unique user ID that they attach to the crash reports.
-The report tells us the device make and model, operating system, the disk space and memory space left, whether the screen was portrait or landscape and whether the device is rooted.
+The report tells us the device make and model, operating system, the disk space and memory space left, whether the screen was portrait or landscape, the country code from your mobile number and whether the device is rooted.
 This information helps us understand what issues there are and whether they are device specific or as a result of the device setup.
 We do not see or have access to the unique ID.
 We have no way to identify any specific user.
 Crashlytics delete all the data after 90 days.

 |Anonymous information that does not identify any specific user about what types of information you have shared with third parties||

-This information allows us to charge organisations for the information they get from you.
+This information allows us to charge third party companies for the information they get from you when you have shared this yourself using the app.

-For example, we may charge an organisation more for receiving five pieces of information from you using the app, than we would charge an organisation who only received three.
+For example, we may charge a third party company more for receiving five pieces of information from you using the app, than we would charge a third party company who only received three.

 |Certain device or user information (such as location, photo)||Some uses of the app require us to carry out authentication or fraud prevention checks to make sure that it is really you.|